o3de/o3de.org/content/docs/userguide/animation/editor/using-hub-nodes-to-simplify-groups.md

   between groups of nodes in an animation graph. '
 title: Simplify Node Groups with Hub Nodes
 ---
-# Simplify Node Groups with Hub Nodes<a name="animation-editor-using-hub-nodes-to-simplify-groups"></a>
+# Simplify Node Groups with Hub Nodes {#animation-editor-using-hub-nodes-to-simplify-groups}

 ****